calii23/james/README.md

  - [x] Finding and write down a solution
  - [x] Checking the technical requirements
  - [x] Documenting a technical solution
+ - [x] Implementing the app
- - [ ] Implementing the solution in code
+ - [ ] Implementing the software for the NodeMCU
  - [ ] Update the documentation of the technical solution
  - [ ] Build a prototype
  - [ ] Find somebody to test the prototype